 QMUL staff and students have reference access to many other libraries at other University of London institutions.
 Each library will have its own opening hours and terms of access so please check with the library you intend to visit before travelling.
-See the full list of UoL member institutions here.
+Visit the University of London page for the full list of member institutions.

 Senate House Library